 - Security Audit: It is the process of evaluating the implementation and conformity of an organization’s security policies and standards.

 - Risk Assessment: This is the overall process of identifying all the hazards and risks that have the ability to cause serious harm to a system.

-Benefits Of Using Database Testing Tool
+Benefits of Using Database Testing Tool

 The main reason why we use the tool is that it executes tasks faster and this saves time.
 Most of the present-day testing techniques are carried out with some of these tools.

-We have both paid as well as free testing tools online that can be harness and very simple to understand and use both effectively and efficiently.
+We have both paid as well as free testing tools online that can be harnessed and very simple to understand and use both effectively and efficiently.
 These tools can be classified into Load and Performance testing tools, Test Generator tools, and SQL-based tools.

 As it’s very certain that some sort of Instability can be found in the database, this necessitated the DB testing to be conducted before launching an application.

 This test has to be conducted very early in the software development life cycle to know the vulnerability that exists within the database system and using some of these tools will facilitate the detection efficiently and effectively.

 If there is a database crash, then this will make the complete application or system worthless and this could lead to more end results.
 The reason why periodic testing is important is that it will ensure productivity in the system.

 - Data Factory